How Fast Do Kick Scooters Go? (Plus Suggested Models For Speed)

 Which kick scooter will be fastest for you?

-On rough or wet pavement, the Razor A5 Air (Amazon link) is my go-to recommendation.
+On rough or wet pavement, the Razor A5 Air is my go-to recommendation.
 The pneumatic tires feel sluggish on smooth and dry ground, but are fast and safe when the going gets rough.

 Finally, if you want to ride rough terrain or blaze down steep hills with confidence, then Swifty makes what I consider the best kick scooter on the market.
 They’re quite pricey, and closer in design to a small bicycle, but well worth it for the right person.
 I’ve also reviewed one here in detail.